 SEO and conversion rate optimization (CRO) are both very important, but are quite different, like Ying and Yang.
-Unfortunately, many people still don’t know the differences, and why it’s important to do both for their website.
+Unfortunately, many people still don’t know all the differences, and why it’s important to do both for their website.

 To begin understanding and clarifying the differences, let’s start with some definitions of CRO and SEO.

 One of the easiest ways to help you understand the two terms, their differences and importance is to consider the official definitions of CRO and SEO:

 Conversion rate optimization (CRO) is a system for increasing the percentage of visitors to a website that convert into customers, or more generally, take any desired action on a webpage (Source: Wikipedia).

 Search engine optimization (SEO) is the process of affecting the online visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.
 (Source: Wikipedia).